tap349/tap349.github.io/_posts/2019-09-28-category-theory.md

 the world around us.

 Composability may be not a property of nature but a property of our brain only.
-We have to see structure everywhere
+We have to see structure everywhere.

 => CT is not about math, it's about our minds, how our minds operate.
 It doesn't help us to learn what things are but it helps us to learn how we can